haseeb-heaven/code-interpreter/README.md

 |____LICENSE.txt: Text file containing the license details for the project.
 ```

-## 🤝 Contributing
+## 🤝 **Contributing**

-If you'd like to contribute to Open-Code-Interpreter, please fork the repository and submit a pull request.
-We welcome all contributions and are always looking for feedback and improvements.
+If you're interested in contributing to **Open-Code-Interpreter**, we'd love to have you!
+Please fork the repository and submit a pull request.
+We welcome all contributions and are always eager to hear your feedback and suggestions for improvements.

-## 📌 Versioning
+## 📌 **Versioning**

-v1.0.0 - Initial release
+**v1.0.0** - This marks our initial release.

-## 📜 License
+## 📜 **License**

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **MIT License**.
+For more details, please refer to the LICENSE file.

-## 🙏 Acknowledgments
+## 🙏 **Acknowledgments**

-- Thanks to HuggingFace for providing the models.
+- We would like to express our gratitude to **HuggingFace** for providing the models.
-- Special thanks to the open-source community for their continuous support and contributions.
+- A special shout-out to the open-source community.
+Your continuous support and contributions are invaluable to us.